OnkarBhattacharya/PortfolioForge/README.md

   - **Flexible Firestore Schema:** The `docs/backend.json` defines a generic `PortfolioItem` schema that can accommodate a variety of content types.
   - **CRUD Operations:** The "Portfolio Items" page (`src/app/projects/page.tsx`) provides a user-friendly interface for managing portfolio items.
 Add operations are handled through a dialog (`add-project-dialog.tsx`) that performs non-blocking writes to Firestore for a fast and responsive user experience.

+### 6. Admin Panel with Role-Based Access
+- **Description:** A secure, role-gated admin panel for platform management.
+It is protected by a layout that checks for an `admin` role on the user's profile, denying access to unauthorized users.
+- **Implementation:**
+  - **Role-Based Access Control (RBAC):** The `UserProfile` entity contains a `role` field ('user' or 'admin').
+The layout at `src/app/admin/layout.tsx` enforces this, acting as a security checkpoint.
+  - **User Management Dashboard:** The page at `src/app/admin/page.tsx` provides administrators with a table view of all users in the system, including their subscription status and role.

-### 6. Billing & Subscriptions
+### 7. Billing & Subscriptions UI
 - **Description:** A professional billing page that allows users to view and manage their subscription plans.
 It includes a clear comparison of different tiers (Free vs. Pro) and provides a foundation for integrating a payment provider like Stripe or PayPal.
 - **Implementation:**
-  - **Billing Page UI:** A new page at `/app/billing` provides a complete interface for managing subscriptions, viewing plan features, and accessing billing history.
+  - **Billing Page UI:** A new page at `src/app/billing` provides a complete interface for managing subscriptions, viewing plan features, and accessing billing history.
   - **Subscription Schema:** The `UserProfile` entity in `docs/backend.json` has been updated with `subscriptionTier` and `subscriptionStatus` fields to track user plans.

+### 8. Custom Domain Connection UI
+- **Description:** A user-facing feature in the settings page that allows users to connect a custom domain to their portfolio.
+The UI guides the user through initiating the connection and displays the necessary DNS records required for verification.
+- **Implementation:**
+  - **Settings UI:** The page at `src/app/settings/page.tsx` contains the input for the domain name and the logic to save it to the user's profile.
+  - **Status Tracking:** The `UserProfile` schema includes `customDomain` and `customDomainStatus` fields to manage and display the connection state.

-### 7. Comprehensive Testing Suite
+### 9. Comprehensive Testing Suite
 - **Description:** A full suite of tests to ensure application quality, reliability, and maintainability.
 This includes unit tests for isolated functions, frontend tests for React components, and end-to-end tests that validate complete user journeys.
 - **Implementation:**
   - **Jest & React Testing Library:** Used for unit and component testing.
 Configuration is in `jest.config.js`, and tests are located in the `tests/` directory.
   - **Playwright:** Used for end-to-end testing in a real browser environment.
 The configuration is in `playwright.config.ts`, and E2E tests validate critical user flows like authentication.
   - **Test Stubs:** Placeholder files for contract and performance tests (`tests/contract/`, `tests/performance/`) have been created to establish a structure for future, more advanced testing.

-### 8. Legal & Compliance Features
+### 10. Legal & Compliance Features
 - **Description:** A set of essential legal and compliance features to build user trust and meet regulatory requirements.
 This includes standard legal pages and a cookie consent banner.
 - **Implementation:**
   - **Legal Pages:** The application includes dedicated pages for the **Terms & Conditions**, **Privacy Policy**, and **Cookie Policy**, accessible from the portfolio footer.
 These pages contain professional, boilerplate content that can be easily customized.
   - **Cookie Consent Banner:** A non-intrusive cookie banner is displayed to first-time visitors, informing them about the use of cookies and linking to the Cookie Policy.
 Consent is managed using local storage.
   - **Public Portfolio Footer:** The public portfolio page now includes a footer with links to all legal pages, ensuring they are easily accessible to visitors.